lasellers/GitHubUsers/README.md

 ## Todo

+* For the next version I think I'm going to finally go through and tighten up everything.
+Get rid of the verbose code and clean everything up.
+Also, stream-line the state management considerable using ngrx (though I may leave state as-is for some components simply to have a place to test certain things).
+ Also, for gist try writing isolated unit tests.
+ As well as add some more cucumber test support.

 * Re-add CircleCI CD -- worked once, then broke for some reason.
 Sort that out. (ng deploy works anyway.)
 * Bump to Angular v10
 * Add Material